srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 bash install_jetson_dependencies.sh
 ```

-To further optimize RAM for running deep learning and deep reinforcement learning models on Jetson, refer to the additional steps outlined in this link - https://www.jetson-ai-lab.com/tips_ram-optimization.html
+To further optimize RAM for running deep learning and deep reinforcement learning models on Jetson, refer to the additional steps outlined in this [link](https://www.jetson-ai-lab.com/tips_ram-optimization.html)

 ### Building the ROS Package: